Zappi Amplify TV

 You can use Profiles to define and create norms for your subgroups, then get a clear read on advert potential among them in your reports.

-• Norms will be available for any profile created (assuming at least 20 adverts available with a minimum base of n=20 per concept).
+- Norms will be available for any profile created (assuming at least 20 adverts available with a minimum base of n=30 respondents in the profile per advert).

 Interpreting cultural sensitivity